As the title suggests, feel free to RP it up.

 Reward: A few Crow Assassins.

-A Dwarf's request: Find Thorin Ashensheild, leader of the surface dwarven mercenary group, tthe Sons of Thunder, in Redcliffe.
+(IN PROGRESS) A Dwarf's request: Find Thorin Ashensheild, leader of the surface dwarven mercenary group, tthe Sons of Thunder, in Redcliffe.
 He needs someone to go into Orzammar and retrieve valuables that he left behind.

 Reward: A squad of Dwarven War Mastesrs.